Curry injures left foot in Warriors blowout loss to Celtics

 The Warriors couldn’t keep up in their fourth straight home defeat to the Celtics and sixth of seven matchups in the Bay Area.

-Boston’s stingy, top-rated defense held Golden State to a cold 29.3% in the first half and 37.2% overall as the Warriors were limited to 19 assists.
+Boston’s stingy defense held Golden State to a cold 29.3% in the first half.
 Jordan Poole was 1 of 8 but recovered to scored a team-high 29 points.

 This was a tough blow for Curry two days after he dazzled for 47 points on his 34th birthday in a 126-112 win against the Wizards on Monday.